-Hanna Kosher Restaurant in Budapest
+Hanna Orthodox Glatt Kosher Restaurant in Budapest

 The shop and the restaurant was at the time administered by Zev Paskesz, Grand Secretary of the Hungarian Autonom Orthodox Israelite Council.

-Kosher Shop in the Budapest Jewish District
+The Oblath Kosher Shop in Budapest

 “When I graduated from high school I wanted to learn about myself and my religion so I took up yeshiva classes,” said Andras Oblath, owner of a kosher shop in Dob utca.